Mike-R-R/Snooker-Scoreboard/README.md

 ### Upcoming features by order of planned implementation ###

 1. Input queue to allow user to undo any action
+2. Instruction to set up program to automatically run when the Pi is turned on.
-2. Android app to control scoreboard over a closed network
+3. Android app to control scoreboard over a closed network
-3. 3D printed case plans
+4. 3D printed case plans